 Giants' manager Bill Terry wakes a sleeping giant when he jests, "Is Brooklyn still in the league?", during an interview with the New York press.
 The Dodgers will knock his team out of the pennant race in September.

-The Ruppert estate sells the Yankees to Dan Topping, Del Webb and Larry MacPhail for $2.8 million.
+The Ruppert estate sells the Yankees to Dan Topping, Del Webb, and Larry MacPhail for $2.8 million.
 Topping and Webb, who will buy out MacPhail after two years, will sell 80% of the Bronx Bombers to CBS for $11.2 million after the 1964 season.

-Yankees shortstopTony Kubek, due to being recently diagnosed of having three crushed vertebrae resulting from of a childhood injury, nine-year veteran infielder Tony Kubek announces his retirement rather than risk further harm to his back.
-During the last game of the season, the Yankees shortstop had gone 3-for-4 at Fenway Park, including a home run in the ninth inning, which will now be remembered as the 29 year old infielder's final big league at bat.
+Yankees shortstopTony Kubek, due to being recently diagnosed with three crushed vertebrae as a result of a childhood injury, infielder announces his retirement rather than risk further harm to his back.
+During the last game of the season, the nine-year veteran had gone 3-for-4 at Fenway Park, including a home run in the ninth inning, which will now be remembered as the 29 year-old infielder's final big league at bat.

 The Mets' new owners are formally introduced to the local media at Shea Stadium's Diamond Club.
-It is announced Nelson Doubleday will be the new chairman of the board, replacing the outgoing Lorinda de Roulet, who will play no role in the future of the franchise, and Fred Wilpon is named president and CEO of the club.
+Nelson Doubleday will be the new chairman of the board, replacing the outgoing Lorinda de Roulet, who will play no role in the future of the franchise, and Fred Wilpon is named president and CEO of the club.

 The White Sox trade pitchers Warren Brusstar and Steve Trout to the Cubs for Dick Tidrow and Randy Martz, shortstop Scott Fletcher, and first baseman Pat Tabler.
 Trout will prove to be the key player in the deal as the left-hander will post a 43-38 record during his five seasons on the north side of Chicago.